0x213F/website-0x213F/_posts/2021-01-26-Zedd's-dualities.md

 Acknowledging the _forces connecting <span style="color: BlueViolet;">introversion</span> and <span style="color: DarkOrange;">extroversion</span>_ has brought great clarity to my being.

-As such, I try my best to home in on the rhythm between forces and harmoniously dance within them.
+As such, I try my best to balance these forces and harmoniously dance within them.

 ## Zedd